jsbueno/extralist/README.md

-Extra Seuence Types and Helpers
+Extra Sequence Types and Helpers
 ================================